joelbowen/joel-dot-software/content/blog/graphql-conf-2019/index.md

 The latter half of the day only moderately cooled from the morning's tomfoolery and began to skew more towards trends and practical application interspersed with some genuinely compelling overviews like [Evan Weaver](https://twitter.com/evan), CEO at [Fauna](https://fauna.com/), walking through FaunaDB's place in a _modern_ stack with Serverless.
 I cannot wait to learn more about Fauna and try it out on my own time.

 Another fantastic talk was from [Guillermo Rauch](https://twitter.com/rauchg), CEO at ZEIT and creator of [socket.io](https://socket.io/) and [mongoose](https://mongoosejs.com/) among other things, who demoed a serverless instance that played Pokémon from an emulator one frame at a time taking advantage of Lambda's persisting state between function executions, a reality that is not immediately clear when developing for serverless.
-Hopefully, this talk will be posted soon!

 I've had only been partially aware of Prisma from looking into GraphCool in the past, and I have not used Prisma in production.
 But I appreciated the intimate feel of Prisma Day along with the depth quality of the content – I'll be looking for an opportunity to add Prisma tools into my stack soon to learn more about them.